 You may want to think about how certain side effects are likely to affect you.
 It is also important to know about your treatment options if the cancer comes back.
-We have more information about advantages and disadvantages of individual treatments - see our individual treatment information on pages 40 to 89.
+We have more information about advantages and disadvantages of individual treatments at the end of each section about a treatment (pages 38 to 77).

 Prostate cancer treatments can affect your fertility.
 If this is a concern for you, talk to your doctor or nurse.
 You may be able to store sperm before treatment starts.
-There is more information in our booklet Cancer treatment and fertility - information for men (see page 126).